 QT Canberra, 1 London Circuit, Canberra | Read my full review here

-The newest chic hotel in Canberra, there’s a lot to love about Canberra’s Hotel Hotel.
+There’s a lot to love about Canberra’s Ovolo Nishi, formally known as Hotel Hotel.
 The striking building, located centrally in NewActon, is a 68 room boutique hotel is filled with unique or antiquated pieces, many of the commissioned works completed by local artists (some whose work you’ll find in the pop-up shop!)

-Hotel Hotel does accommodation differently.
-Half of the rooms are flooded with natural light and views overlooking the surrounding cityscape, the other half are dark and moody facing the internal rainforest courtyard.
+Ovolo Nishi does accommodation differently.
+Half of the rooms are flooded with natural light and views overlooking the surrounding cityscape, the other half is dark and moody facing the internal rainforest courtyard.
 If you have a preference, be sure to request it when booking as the property fills up quickly!